Certified Recovery Support Specialist (CRSS) & Certified Peer Recovery Specialist (CPRS) FAQs

 According to the Americans with Disabilities Act (ADA), "private entities offering covered examinations need to make sure that any request for required documentation is reasonable and limited to the need for the requested modification, accommodation, or auxiliary aid or service."

 There are no required courses; there are required hours.
 Each individual is responsible for seeking out training and education that meets the requirements as described in the CRSS and CPRS Models and as approved by ICB.
-The Division of Mental Health provides free training opportunities that meet the ICB requirements for CRSS-specific and CPRS-specific hours.
+The Division of Behavioral Health and Recovery provides free training opportunities that meet the ICB requirements for CRSS-specific and CPRS-specific hours.
 In addition, multiple other free training opportunities exist.
-For further information on how to obtain education hours, please see the Obtaining Education Hours video on the DHS website7
+For a list of potential sources of education hours, please see our Resources for Education Hours.
+Please note that this list does not guarantee approval by ICB and some courses on the list may have associated costs.

-The Performance Domains/Core Functions are the four areas of competency in which CRSS and CPRS professionals are expected to perform tasks and demonstrate knowledge.
+The Performance Domains/Core Functions are the areas of competency and titles of the Performance Domains/Core Functions in which CRSS and CPRS professionals are expected to perform tasks and demonstrate knowledge.

 • Performance Domains include actions or tasks, which start with words such as assist, promote, maintain, or utilize.